-For the airborne measurements, mid-morning take-offs enabled us to sample the 5 pre-fire background and then the initial emissions and adjacent backgrounds for as long as the fire produced a convection column that exceeded several hundred meters in height.
-To measure the initial emissions from the fires, we sampled smoke less than several minutes old by penetrating the smoke column 150 to several thousand meters from the flame front.
-The goal was to sample smoke that had already cooled to the ambient temperature since any chemical changes associated with smoke cooling are not explicitly included in most atmospheric models.
+smoke that had already cooled to the ambient temperature since any chemical changes associated with smoke cooling are not explicitly included in most atmospheric models.
 This approach also sampled smoke before most photochemical processing, which is explicitly included in most models.
 Afternoon flights were conducted to complete sampling of the initial emissions if necessary and to search for and sample the downwind plume (Figs. 2, 3, and 4).
-The plumes diluted rapidly mostly in the top half of a somewhat hazy boundary layer due to variable winds (mixed layer extended to ~1100 m above mean sea level, a.m.s.l.).
+The plumes diluted rapidly mostly in the top half of the already-polluted boundary layer due to brisk, shifting transport winds (4-10 m s-1) and strong vertical mixing (unstable atmosphere with the mixed layer extending to $\sim 1100-1600$ m above mean sea level, a.m.s.l.).
 Thus, of the Fort Jackson fires, it was only possible to locate the downwind plume and obtain quality downwind data on the Block 9b fire (1 November, research flights number 3 and 4; RF03 and RF04 in Fig. 3, respectively).
 The prevailing winds on 1 November directed the plume through the Columbia metropolitan area and directly over an airport and a natural gas power plant; thus mixing of burn smoke with fossil fuel emissions was unavoidable.
 The plume from the Block 22b fire directly entered a large restricted area and could not be subsequently re-sampled.
 However, while searching for the downwind plume we located a fire on a pine plantation about 40 km south of Columbia (Table 1).
-The Pine Plantation fire generated a Geostationary Satellite System (GOES) hotspot from 13:02:00-17:15:00 LT, so our samples at ~16:42 LT were collected towards the end of this fire.
+The Pine Plantation fire generated a Geostationary Satellite System (GOES) hotspot from 13:02:00-17:15:00 LT, so our samples at \sim 16:42 LT were collected towards the end of this fire.
 This was the only fire in this study detected as a hotspot by GOES or Moderate Resolution Imaging Spectroradiometer (MODIS) satellites.